pywind/Graph_Theory/Spanning_Tree/DFS/README.md

 # **Depth-First Search**
-> Thuật toán tìm kiếm theo chiều sâu

->> What's the difference between DFS vs DFS ?
+> What's the difference between DFS vs DFS ?

->> DFS process installation is more simple and compact than BFS
+> DFS process installation is more simple and compact than BFS
 ## Concept:
 * It's like finding your way in a matrix.
 Always go to the first path you see and mark it.
 * If you encounter a marked road, do not enter because it is useless.